 The Corsair K70 RGB TKL has a few extra features to improve the user experience.
 There's a Windows key lock, which you can reprogram to disable other functions.
 All keys are macro-programmable, and you must record macros through the dedicated software.
 There's a 'Tournament Mode' switch on the top side next to the USB-C input, and when activated it disables all macros and displays a single static color.
 You can change which color it displays.
 Lastly, its polling rate can be set to 125Hz, 250Hz, 500Hz, 1000Hz, 2000Hz, 4000Hz, or 8000Hz.

 Our unit of the Corsair K70 RGB TKL has Cherry MX Speed switches, and it's also available with linear Cherry MX Red switches.
 The Speeds have very low pre-travel distance and are light to press.
 However, we noticed that the switches don't feel completely linear like those on the Corsair K95 PLATINUM because there's a tactile event before the actuation point, similar to tactile switches, but this shouldn't be noticeable for most people.
+If you're interested in a similar high-performance gaming keyboard that has a hot-swappable PCB so you can use whichever switches you prefer, check out the Ducky One 3.

 The Corsair K70 RGB TKL offers great typing quality.
 The PBT keycaps feel great to touch, and the keys are well-spaced out so they don't feel cramped.
 They're also stable, and even though the spacebar is a bit wobbly, it's not too bad.
 The keys are very light to press, so you shouldn't get tired while typing, but that can also cause more typos because they actuate so easily.
 Overall, you can tell it's designed for a quick gaming experience, but once you get used to the linear feel of the switches, it feels great to type on this keyboard.
+If you're interested in a similar keyboard with a more versatile typing experience, check out the SteelSeries Apex 9, as you can choose between two preset actuation point settings: one that's suited for gaming and one that's better for typing.

 The Cherry MX Speed switches on our unit are quiet and shouldn't bother those around you.
 We also expect the Cherry MX Red switches to be quiet.